-Clicking the image next to the software provides the validation status.
-If validation is successful,
+Clicking the 🕒 image next to the software provides the validation status.
+If validation is successful, 🗹 image is displayed.
+Else, 🍑 image is displayed.

 To edit the selected software, click Edit available next to the software.
 Update the required fields and click Update Software to save the updates.
 Else, click Cancel.